carbon-language/carbon-lang/docs/design/expressions/as_expressions.md

 ### Data types

-In addition to the [implicit conversions](implicit_conversions.md#data-types), the following numeric conversion is supported by `as`:
+In addition to the [implicit conversions](implicit_conversions.md#data-types), the following numeric conversions are supported by `as`:

 -   `iN`, `uN`, or `fN` -> `fM`, for any `N` and `M`.
 Values that cannot be exactly represented are suitably rounded to one of the two nearest